pikvm/pikvm/docs/msd.md

     you can try [this recipe](#create-a-windows-based-flash-disk-image).

 !!! info "Changing the media type between CD-ROM and Flash is possible only when the device is reconnected"
-    For PiKVM V3, this can be done using the `System -> Connect main USB` switch.
+    On PiKVM V3 and V4, this can be done using the `System -> Connect main USB` switch in the Web UI.

     In this case, the **media type is determined at the time of connecting the image, and not by clicking on the switch**.